 Less Competitive Schools

 These schools have lower average SAT or ACT scores than Baylor University.
-If your SAT or ACT score is slightly lower than the requirements of Baylor University, you'll be competitive for these schools.
+If your SAT or ACT score is slightly lower, you'll be competitive for these schools.

 | School | Location | SAT | ACT |